bgeijtenbeek/Powershell-scripts/WIN - IME Clear Cache/README.txt

 Usage info
 ###################

 Script clears the Company Portal / IntuneManagementExtension cache.
 This can be useful in cases where installfiles get stuck in the staging phase or when a required app is in GRS mode (not responding to sync so no way of "forcing" the installer to run again).
-When resyncing after the script is run it will do so with a blank slate.
+When resyncing after the script is run it will force Intune to do the detection from a clean-slate perspective.

 This script requires no preinstalled modules and it needs to be run by an admin account.